Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 ### Usage

-1. **Training**: Run `deconv_GAN_train_XXX.py` script to train the SDV-GAN GAN model using the provided UBM image dataset.
+1. **Training**: Run `deconv_GAN_train_XXX.py` script to train the SDV-GAN model using the provided UBM image dataset.
 The code asssumes dataset and saved models are stored in a specific directory.
 Please check code for details.
     ```bash
     python deconv_GAN_train_XXX.py
     ```